kavyamanohar/msc-reviewed-speech/DATASHEET.md

 3. **What support was needed to make this dataset?**

-	*This project is entirely built on volunteer efforts from various language technology enthusiasts*
+	*This project is entirely built on volunteer efforts from various language technology enthusiasts.*

 4. **Any other comments?**

-	*The speech, transcription and its metadata are published under CC-BY-SA 4.0 License*
+	*The speech, transcription and its metadata are published under CC-BY-SA 4.0 License.*

 ## Composition